Ahmad Syaikhu

-Ahmad Syaikhu (born 23 January 1965) is an Indonesian politician who is currently President of the Prosperous Justice Party.
+Ahmad Syaikhu (born 23 January 1965) is an Indonesian politician who was President of the Prosperous Justice Party between 2020 and 2024.
 He served as the vice mayor of Bekasi between 2013 and 2018 as the deputy of Rahmat Effendi.

 Born in Cirebon Regency, he studied accounting and worked as a government auditor before being elected into Bekasi's city council and later the West Java Provincial Council.
 He ran as Mayor of Bekasi and Vice Governor of West Java in 2008 and 2018, respectively, but both bids failed.

-Background
+In 2024, he ran in the gubernatorial election of West Java, losing to Dedi Mulyadi.

+Early life and education

 Syaikhu was born in Ciledugkulon village, Ciledug, Cirebon Regency on 23 January 1965.
 His father was a civil servant.
-Syaikhu completed his basic education there, moving to a separate school once during elementary due to his father's reassignment, before proceeding to study accounting.
+Syaikhu completed his basic education there, moving to a separate school once during elementary due to his father's reassignment, before proceeding to study accounting at the State College of Finance.

-Career
+Anthroponymy

+Ahmad Syaikhu (أحمد شيخوه, 'Ahmad Shaykhuh) is an Arabic-based name approximately meaning "my praiseworthy leader".

+Political career

 He began his career in 1986 as a government auditor in South Sumatra.
 After three years there, he moved to become an auditor for the central government.

-Legislatures
+Bekasi City House of Representatives

 In the 2004 legislative election, Syaikhu won a seat in Bekasi's city council for the 2004–2009 term.
 Midway, he ran in the 2008 Bekasi mayoral election, but lost to Mochtar Mohammad and his running mate Rahmat Effendi.
 He then won a seat in the West Java Provincial Council following the 2009 legislative election.

-Bekasi
+2013 Bekasi mayoral election

 He once more participated in the 2013 mayoral election as the running mate to Rahmat, with the pair winning with 43 percent of votes in the five-candidate race.
 They were sworn in on 13 March 2013.
 In 2015, he was elected as the chairman for the Prosperous Justice Party's West Java branch.